albertomh/djereo/docs/src/featurelist.md

 project.
 The questions defined in this file include sensible defaults (where appropriate) and validation rules to prevent incoherent answers.

+!!! note "Options? - I thought this was an opinionated template!"
+    `djereo` is opinionated insofar as it embodies beliefs such as 'postgres is the best database for a new project' or 'htmx for frontends is great'.
+It lays out paved paths and sensible defaults if you choose to configure a new project with these tools.
+The aim isn't to be restrictive or force e.g. `htmx` or `django-waffle` on anyone.

 ### Versions

 Users are asked three version-related questions when initialising a project: